 Canopy Cover, or ‘approximate crown cover' is the percentage of a sample site within the vertical projection of the periphery of the tree crowns.
 The crowns are treated as 'opaque' (i.e. if there are patches of sky visible within the tree crowns when the observer looks from below, these patches are considered part of the crown, and are included in the cover value).

-Combustion Efficiency: The fraction of the available biomass fuel that is combusted during a fire event, expressed as a unitless coefficient used in emissions calculations.
+Combustion Efficiency: The fraction of the available biomass fuel (per kg dry mass) that is combusted during a fire event, expressed as a unitless coefficient used in emissions calculations, and derived from Cured Fuels.

 Cured Fuel: Vegetation that is sufficiently dry to burn.
 Curing is a measure of ‘greenness’ and affects moisture content of fuels, ignition potential, fire intensity and rate of spread of fires.